BICENTENNIAL TRIBUTE

 B: Merde! - row on Tita - I shall help myself from here

-T: Si, milord - but you are soaked and will bring on a tertian (B drapes himself across balcony) ah! - take care with that maiden - and her Papa - milord (T gently rows off into the moonless night)
+T: Milord - you are soaked and will bring on a tertian! (watches B draping himself across balcony) - ah! you are like Arlecchino indeed! (laughs) - an inglese sea-urchin!
+Take care with that maiden - and her Papa - milord (T gently rows off into the moonless night)

 A(whispers): Wait until my candle goes out - that's the sign Papa has gone to his casino

-B waits, perched - dripping like a Triton - on the balcony for a good two hours
+B waits, perched and dripping like a Triton on the balcony for a good two hours

-B: Towels will do - mio piccolo amica (kisses A's fairy hand)
+B: Mio piccolo amica - towels will do (kisses A's fairy hand)

-A: Take care! - our neighbour, the Countess Vorsperg, has been knocking spy-holes through our joining walls all week - we must whisper - Mama is asleep
+A: Take care! - our neighbour, the Countess Vorsperg, has been knocking spy holes through our adjoining walls all week - we must whisper - Mama is asleep

 B: What of the servants?